wasmCloud/examples/provider/python/README.md

 advantage of C libraries, including the [Intel Optimization for Tensorflow](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-tensorflow-installation-guide.html), GPUs, and any other Python libraries and extensions.

+> :warning: This example is for illustrative purposes and is not recommended for production due to security and stability concerns.
+In addition, the requirement for environment variables and preconfigured python installation limit portability.

 This differs from other wasmCloud capability providers in a few significant ways: